angular/angular/aio/content/guide/service-worker-getting-started.md

 ### Making changes to your application

 Now that you've seen how service workers cache your application, the next step is understanding how updates work.
-Let's make a change to the application, and watch the service worker install the update:
+Make a change to the application, and watch the service worker install the update:

 1. If you're testing in an incognito window, open a second blank tab.
-This will keep the incognito and the cache state alive during your test.
+This keeps the incognito and the cache state alive during your test.

 1. Close the application tab, but not the window.
 This should also close the Developer Tools.